Harry Black (city manager): Professional life

 Black's public service career includes stints with the New York City Transit Authority, the Port Authority of New York and New Jersey, New York City's Mayor's Office of Contracts and the District of Columbia's City Council.
-For three years (2005-2008) he served as Chief Financial Officer for the City of Richmond, Virginia.
+For three years (2005-2008) he was Chief Financial Officer for the City of Richmond, Virginia.

 He joined his wife in co-managing Global Commerce Solutions, Inc., a District of Columbia-based government services firm founded by both.
 Prior to that, Black held the position of vice president and program manager at McKissack & McKissack, an architecture and engineering firm based in Washington, D.C.

 Black took the job as Baltimore's CFO in January 2012.
 There, he oversaw an All-Funds Budget of $3.3 billion supporting a workforce of 15,000 providing services to more than 620,000 residents, and achieved an S&P upgrade of Baltimore's bond rating.
 While in Baltimore he authored a 10-year financial plan, Change to Grow.

 Black left Baltimore in August 2014 to become the 15th City Manager of Cincinnati.
 One of his major accomplishments during his time in Cincinnati is the launch of the Office of Performance of Data Analytics, a first-of-its-kind venture that looks to streamline government processes and cut down on City spending.

 Black, is the author of Achieving Economic Development Success: Tools that work.
 The book was published by the International City/County Management Association.
 He also co-authored "City of Baltimore at an Inflection Point - Bending the Mix of Total Remuneration" which the Journal of Compensation and Benefits published in July 2014.